elmahio/documentation/docs/elmah-io-apps-pagerduty.md

 # Install PagerDuty for elmah.io

+Using the PagerDuty integration for elmah.io, you can set up advanced notification rules in PagerDuty when new errors are logged on elmah.io.
+Receive a phone call, text message, or one of the other options provided by PagerDuty, the second new errors are introduced on your websites or services.

 To integrate elmah.io with PagerDuty, you need to set up a new integration on PagerDuty and install the PagerDuty app on elmah.io.

 ## Setting up an integration on PagerDuty